Tiny-Walnut-Games/the-seed/docs/index.md

 ## 🧠 About the Chronicle Keeper

-The Chronicle Keeper is the self-perpetuating Scribe System that powers the True Living Development Log.
+The Chronicle Keeper is the self-perpetuating Scribe System that powers the Living Development Log.
 It parses GitHub issues, comments, and CI events to generate scroll-worthy entries automatically, preserving the lore and ensuring chronological accuracy.

 ## 📊 Chronicle Statistics